 WLN does not advocate for any candidate, ballot measure, or legislation.
 Instead, we train citizens to participate successfully in their local democratic processes!
 The Tenth Annual WLN "TAKE THE OFFENSIVE" Leadership Conference and Expo is scheduled to be in the Portland area on February 1, 2020.
 Until then WLN will focus on field training as widely as its resources will permit!

 NOTE: The views expressed by featured speakers and guest trainers are entirely their own and do not necessarily represent the views of Western Liberty Network or its Independent Affiliates.

-Click on Katherine ("Kat") Timpf's photo to head her afternoon address to the 2019 WLN Annual Conference attendees.
+Click on Katherine ("Kat") Timpf's photo to hear her afternoon address to the 2019 WLN Annual Conference attendees.

-Click on Lars Larson's photo to head his lunch address to the 2019 WLN Annual Conference attendees.
+Click on Lars Larson's photo to hear his lunch address to the 2019 WLN Annual Conference attendees.

-Click on Noah Wall's photo to head his morning address to the 2019 WLN Annual Conference attendees.
+Click on Noah Wall's photo to hear his morning address to the 2019 WLN Annual Conference attendees.

 Click on the page image above to see a PDF version of a PowerPoint presentation reviewing WLN's 2019 conference.

 WLN year-round field training helps activists shape their communities through local elections and in local governance!

 Here you see photos of field trainings in different communities which take place between annual WLN conferences.
 This training is provided free of charge to anyone who wishes to attend.